 - Crest GP Canada Inc. (100%) a private company that serves as General Partner to Crest SPV I Limited Partnership, a Limited Partnership created for the purpose of making and holding investments with a view to earning a profit. - Crest SPV Limited Partnership 100% - Crest Project Development Corp.
-(100%) a private company that provides project engineering and development consulting services. - 1348022 BC Ltd (90%) a private inactive company. - 1251797 B.C.
+(100%) a private company that provides project engineering and development consulting services. - 1251797 B.C.
 Ltd. (66.67%) a private company that holds 100% interest in the Atlin-Rufner property in British Columbia. - Auratus Resources Corp. (formerly known as 1255929 B.C.
 Ltd.) (63.3%) - a private company incorporated in British Columbia. - AusVan Battery Metals Pty Ltd (58%) a private Australian company that has entered into a Property Purchase and Sale Agreement to acquire 100% interest in the Allaru Queensland Vanadium Shale project. - Volatus Capital Corp.
-(20.12%) a junior resource company trading on the Canadian Securities Exchange. - Origen Resources Inc. (19.69%) a junior resource company trading on the Canadian Securities Exchange.
-Subsequent to this report, the Company increased its interest in Origen. - Golcap Resources Corp.
-(20.93%) a junior resource company trading on the Canadian Securities Exchange.
+(26.74%) a junior resource company trading on the Canadian Securities Exchange.
+The Company lost control on September 6, 2023; when the Company transferred the reporting to marketable securities from investment in associates. - Reverend Mining Corp (Formerly Cayenne Capital Corp) (32.97%) a junior recourse company trading on the Canadian Securities Exchange.